 Arup has absolutely delivered a business solution that meets UGC’s needs ” Huw Lewis Managing Director, UK Central Urban Growth Company

 Arup has been involved in developing the wider strategy for UK Central and masterplanning key areas of the Hub since 2012.
-We are pleased to be working alongside the UGC and stakeholders, to develop a joint vision and strategy to deliver the significant global growth ambitions for the Hub. ” Malcolm Smith Global Masterplanning and Urban Design Leader
+We are pleased to be working alongside the UGC and stakeholders, to develop a joint vision and strategy to deliver the significant global growth ambitions for the Hub. ” Malcolm Smith Australasian Cities Leader and Arup Fellow in Masterplanning and Urban Design

 The plan seen as an exemplar on how to coordinate and maximise growth potential around proposed HS2 stations; and we continue to work with UGC to refine the framework within the plans.